Make cool diy coasters using this easy tutorial. Plus a smart workaround to get this patchwork look - no piecing and no quilting involved!

 It does not really matter in which direction you go when stacking them - clockwise or counterclockwise.
 But if you go counter-clockwise, it will be later EASIER TO SEW.

-When placing down the fourth rectangle (see #4 on the image above), lift the first piece (here dark blue) and tuck the last one under the first piece – they will overlap, just like the rest of the folded pieces.
+When placing down the fourth triangle (see #4 on the image above), lift the first piece (here dark blue) and tuck the last one under the first piece - they will overlap, just like the rest of the folded pieces.

-Step 5 - STitch Around
+Step 5 - Stitch Around

-step 6 - Trim
+Step 6 - Trim

 Trim the corners for easier turning, taking care not to clip into the seam.